MRamzySayedAhmed/MicroservicesAppDeployment/README.md

 # Microservices App Deployment
-It’s a Full Exercise on Automating Deployment for a Microservices Application Using a Rolling Strategy
+It’s a Full Exercise on Automating Deployment for a Microservices Application Using a Rolling Strategy.

-#The Used Technologies
+# The Used Technologies
 * CircleCI
 * Docker
 * Kubernetes